amanbhatt97/Movie-Recommendation-System/README.md

 ## Description

 The **Movie Recommendation System** is implemented as a Streamlit web application.
 It utilizes a pre-trained machine learning model to make predictions.
+It uses a powerful algorithm known as **cosine similarity** to analyze the relationships between movies.
+By comparing key attributes and features of movies in our database, we can identify similarities and recommend films that are likely to resonate with your tastes.

 ## Technologies Used